crcandia/candia_lab/content/publication/candia-2021-quantifying/index.md

 ---
-title: 'uantifying the selective forgetting and integration of ideas in science and technology'
+title: 'Quantifying the selective forgetting and integration of ideas in science and technology'
 authors:
   - admin
   - brianu